Arena-Rosnav/.github/docs/packages/pedsim_waypoint_plugin/pedsim_waypoint_plugin.md

 ### Architecture

-Overriding pedsim calculations is achieved by remapping the output of the `pedsim_simulator/simulated_agents` service to an additional `pedsim_waypoint_plugin`node (plugin node), which can overwrite the calculations before it sends them to the intended recipients (`PedsimManager` and `pedsim_simulator` feedback loop).
+Overriding pedsim calculations is achieved by forwarding the output of the `pedsim_simulator/waypoint_plugin_feedback` service to an additional `pedsim_waypoint_plugin` node (plugin node), which acts as part of a feedback loop and sends physical forces for the actors back to `pedsim_simulator/waypoint_plugin_feedback`.

 ![architecture](./architecture.png "Architecture")